slatedocs/slate/source/index.html.md

 Mobius uses API keys to allow access to the API.
 You can view your API key at our [developer portal](https://mobius.network/store/developer).

-Mobius expects for the API key to be included in all API requests to the server in a parameter that looks like the following:
+Mobius expects for the API key to be included in all API requests to the server in a query parameter `api_key`, or using `X-Api-Key` http header.

-api_key=API_KEY_HERE

 <aside class="notice">
 You must replace <code>API_KEY_HERE</code> with your personal API key.